 Seeing a scene of impeccable beauty, we often hear the term “Heaven on Earth!”
-But there is only one place that literally has the right to proclaim itself heaven on Earth.
-There, deep in the mosque of the Prophet (masjid Nabawi), covered by green carpets and the tears of millions, lies a “garden from the gardens of paradise.”
-It is a place known to every Muslim who has ever lived, yet there's still much we don't know about it.
-Here are just some of the interesting facts and mysteries of the Prophet's Mosque:
+But there is only one place that literally has the right to proclaim itself as such.
+There, deep in the mosque of the Prophet (Masjid Nabawi), covered by green carpets and the tears of millions, lies a “garden from the gardens of paradise.”
+It is a place known to every Muslim who has ever lived, yet there’s still much we don’t know about it.
+Here are just some of the interesting facts and mysteries of the Prophet’s Mosque:

 9. The first place in the Arabian Peninsula to have electricity